OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Object representation

 Afterwards, we use an orthographic projection method to generate views of the object.
 It is worth to mention that the orthographic projection is a universal language among people in engineering professions and uses for technical drawing.
 In orthographic projection, up to six views of an object can be produced (called primary views).
-In this work, we just use three projection views including \emph{front}, \emph{top}, \emph{right-side} and do not consider the \emph{rear}, \emph{bottom} and \emph{left-side} views since they are mirror of the considered views, and do not contain new information about the object.
+In this work, we just use three projection views including \emph{front}, \emph{top}, \emph{right-side} and do not consider the \emph{rear}, \emph{bottom} and \emph{left-side} views since they are mirror of the considered views.
 In this method, since projection lines are parallel to each other and are perpendicular to the projection plane, an accurate outline of the visible face of the object is obtained.
 We therefore create three square projection planes centered on the object's center.
 Each plane of projection is positioned between the observer and the object and is perpendicular to one axis and parallel with the others axes of the object reference frame.
 The side length of projection planes, $l$, is determined by the largest edge length of a tight-fitting axis-aligned bounding box (AABB) of the object.
 This choice makes the projections scale invariant.
 The dimensions of the AABB are obtained by computing the minimum and maximum coordinate values along each axis.
-The object is then projected on the planes (see Fig.\ref{fig:overal}).
+The object is then projected on the planes.
+As an example, three orthographic projections of a bathtub object are shown in Fig.~\ref{object}.
+Afterwards, the obtained projection views are uniformly scaled to an appropriate input image size and then fed into a CNN to extract view-wise features.